Matt Beaty Preview, Player Props: Royals vs. White Sox

-Matt Beaty -- with a slugging percentage of .238 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals against the Chicago White Sox, with Jesse Scholtens on the mound, on September 4 at 2:10 PM ET.
+The Kansas City Royals, including Matt Beaty (.250 slugging percentage in past 10 games, including no homers), take on starter Dylan Cease and the Chicago White Sox at Kauffman Stadium, Tuesday at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-1) against the White Sox.

 Matt Beaty Game Info & Props vs. the White Sox